dbdesign-students-spring2024/7-web-app-SkyeJayleen/README.md

 ## Pocket Poetry

 My app is named Pocket Poetry; it's a personal archive to write and/or record poetry.
 I tried to recreate the aesthetics of old typewriter paper to enhance the viewer's experience.
+On the home page, it includes a few buttons to other well-known online platforms that offer huge archives for the user's convenience.

-I've added a few example poems to test-run the app.
+I've added a few example poems in the database to test-run the app, which can be seen in the "Browse" section.

 ## Functions